How to Use the Pareto Principle in Your Personal and Professional Life

 In order to better manage your time and improve your productivity, you should start by following the steps below, all based on the Pareto principle:

 Find your 20%

-To improve your productivity and better manage your time using the Pareto principle, you first need to ‘’find your 20%’’.
+To improve your productivity and better manage your time using the Pareto effect, you first need to ‘’find your 20%’’.
 This means identifying the 20% of input or tasks that will generate 80% of your output or results.
-To find your 20%, you’ll need to start by answering the questions below;
+To find your 20%, you’ll need to start by answering the questions below: